Embedded Markov chain approximations in Skorokhod topologies: Convergence of processes and Markov chains

 Since $s-\frac{N_{ns}}{n}$ is a martingale we find with Doob's maximal inequality

 This implies with \eqref{extra-steps} that the $J_1$ distance of $X^{n,J_1}$ and $Z^{(n)}$ converges in probability to 0.
-Thus by Slutsky's theorem (i.e., $A^{(n)} \xrightarrow{d} A$ and $|A^{(n)}-B^{(n)}| \xrightarrow{\Prob} 0$ implies $B^{(n)} \xrightarrow{d} A$) the result follows. \end{proof} Before analyzing condition \eqref{extra-steps} consider the question we have asked at the beginning: when does the converse of Corollary \ref{simpleimplication} hold.
-Suppose a step embedded (i.e., using the $J_1$-embedding of \eqref{def-embedding}) Markov chain converges for example in $J_2$ but not in $J_1$, then there must be too many jumps.
-If the process returns to the starting points of these jumps then the Markov property would imply that there are to many jumps at arbitrary times.
-Thus the embedded Markov chain wouldn't converge in $J_2$ either.
-But if the limit has some states which it reaches by a jump and leaves instantaneously by an other jump then it can converge in $J_2$ without convergence in $J_1$.
+Thus the convergence in distribution of either $X^{n,J_1}$ or $Z^{(n)}$ implies also the convergence in distribution of the other, e.g. by \cite[Theorem 4.1, p.
+25]{Bill1968}. \end{proof} Before analyzing condition \eqref{extra-steps} consider the question we have asked at the beginning: when does the converse of Corollary \ref{simpleimplication} hold.
+Suppose a step embedded (i.e., using the $J_1$-embedding of \eqref{def-embedding}) Markov chain converges for example in $J_2$ but not in $J_1$, then the limit (before identifying it with a $D[0,1]$-function) has to have some states which it reaches by a jump and leaves instantaneously by an other jump.
 The following condition is sufficient to ensure that such limit points do not exist:

 Note that this is the Markov chain version of \eqref{local-GiSko}.
 It ensures, as \eqref{local-GiSko}, that the limit process is locally spatial-uniformly stochastically continuous from the right and together with the Markov chain version of \eqref{global-bound}, i.e.,